Fast validation first (1-2 min)

 # Secret detection

-- name: Scan for leaked secrets
+- name: Scan for secrets

 uses: trufflesecurity/trufflehog@main